Why Cash Flow Matters – A Podcast

 Doug: Have you thought about your cash flow lately?
 On this episode of the Science of Economic Freedom, why cash flow matters as much as your investment returns.
 Joining me today is Al Zdenek, author of the Amazon best-selling book Master Your Cash Flow.

-Male Voice: The Science of Economic Freedom is intended as an investor education resource.
+Announcer: The Science of Economic Freedom is intended as an investor education resource.
 The views and opinions expressed on this program should not be construed as a recommendation to buy, sell, or hold any specific security.
-Consult your investment advisor and read any investment prospectus carefully before making any changes to your investment portfolio.
+Consult your investment advisor and read any investment perspectives carefully before making any changes to your investment portfolio..

 Al, welcome to the podcast.